 There is however one thing that can keep players from taking part in online gambling, or even result in punishment if they do decide to take part.
 With the rise of the online gambling industry, many governments have started focusing more on the gambling laws and regulations within their countries.

-In this guide, we’re taking a look at the gambling laws, regulations, history and other aspects.
+In this guide, we’re taking a look at the gambling laws, regulations, history and other aspects of Latvia.
 By the end of the article, you’ll have all the necessary information needed in regard to online gambling.

 Latvia, much like Hungary, only gained independence in 1990 with the collapse of the USSR.
 It is only after this period that Latvia started building legitimate gambling venues.
 Unfortunately, the regulation of these establishments wasn’t as good as it should have been.